 Education Bulletin, which will be produced each term.

 See some of our other resources and projects

 Prevent resources for:

-If you would like us to work with you on a project or would like some recources please contact the Kirklees Prevent Hub to discuss your ideas, project or requirements.
+If you would like us to work with you on a project or would like some resources please contact the Kirklees Prevent Hub to discuss your ideas, project or requirements.